wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

 6. Click **Execute**.
 You'll see the response from the API.

-Now you have successfully published the REST API on the API Developer Portal and invoked it.
+Now you have successfully invoked the REST API.

 ## Step 5: Observe